Summer is here! Enjoy the sunshine at one of the best rooftop bars in London. Check out the best bars to watch the sunset, from Shoreditch to Peckham.

 The guys behind Pergola on the Roof have collated some of London’s best street food folk under one pretty roof in urban Paddington Central.

-Decatur, Birmingham-born Tom Browne’s ode to his time spent in Louisiana, is our stall of choice.
-Try New Orleans chargrilled Maldon oysters with spicy and buttery sauce, toasted brioche buns piled high with deep-fried soft shell crab, and crunchy buttermilk fried chicken burgers.
+MAM, the Vietnamese grill specialists from the guys behind Salvation in Noodles, is our stall of choice.
+Try super fluffy bao buns packed with pulled pork, fragrant skewers or the epic fish sauce wings.
 For vibrant Mexican food, go for D/F Mexico’s crisp tortilla chips loaded with avocado salsa, cheese sauce, sour cream and pink pickled onions, pulled pork pibil tacos with crunchy slaw and salsa, and cheesy fries.
-There are also legendary burgers from Patty & Bun, healthy vegan salads and juices from Raw Press, and dumplings and the like from Mama Lans.
+There are also legendary burgers from Patty & Bun, and all sorts of duck snacks from new vendor Canard.

-Mondrian hotel and its American-inspired Sea Containers restaurant have spilled out beside the Thames with a Riviera-style summer terrace, lined with a white picket fence and bay trees.
-Wrapped around the side of the Sea Containers building, the heated terrace is a great place to watch the world go by and enjoy views of St Paul’s while tucking into American and British dishes such as giant ceviche tacos and grilled lobster with garlic chive butter.
+Mondrian hotel and its American-inspired Sea Containers restaurant will spill out beside the Thames with a Midsummer terrace.
+Wrapped around the side of the Sea Containers building, the terrace is a great place to watch the world go by and enjoy views of St Paul’s.

 All-day brasserie The Rail House Café makes the most of its floor-to-ceiling glass front to create a dining space that brings the outdoors in, and vice versa.